Gamification in eWallet apps has revolutionized the way users engage with digital wallets.

 Here are some of the key advantages:

-This increased engagement can lead to higher transaction volumes and more consistent use of the platform.
+This increased engagement leads to higher transaction volumes and more consistent use of the platform, which, in hindsight, results in better user retention.

 By incorporating educational challenges and quizzes, users can learn about budgeting, saving, and investing in a fun and engaging way.

-User retention in digital payment app is critical.
+User retention in a digital payment app is critical.

 Integrating gamification into your eWallet app can significantly boost customer loyalty.